Log in

 Best Dissertation Award

-• the quality of the achieved results
+• Impact and quality of results

-• the quality of the exposition
+• Clarity and quality of exposition

 The Award Committee, partially renewed every year, is composed of a subset of the Board of Directors of Informatics Europe.
-In case a PhD thesis is submitted from an institution that the Award Committee member currently belongs to, the Committee member from that institution will not participate in the discussion and the voting of that particular submission.
+In case a PhD dissertation is submitted from an institution that the Award Committee member currently belongs to, the Committee member from that institution will not participate in the discussion and the voting of that particular submission.

-• Award ceremony: 29 October 2024
+• Award ceremony: 28 October 2025

 How to Submit